 10 Tips for Becoming an OT Professor or Instructor

 Oftentimes, there comes a moment in an occupational therapist’s career to switch things up.
-You have done your time in the clinical setting (or maybe you want to break up your consecutive clinical time), and you are starting to explore the world of academia.
+You have done your time in the clinical world of OT (or maybe you want to break up your consecutive clinical time), and you are starting to explore the world of academia.

 1. Accumulate Sufficient Clinical Experience